-Council's play and open spaces will be designed on five key principles.
-The open and play space principles will guide the development and renewal of spaces for Council, community groups, and developers in the Shire.
-These design considerations establish the minimum design standards for all new and upgraded play and open spaces and will also support the management and maintenance of new and existing spaces in the next 10 years in the Shire.
+Council's play and open spaces will be designed based on five key principles.
+These principles will guide the development and renewal of spaces by Council, community groups, and developers within the Shire.
+They set the minimum design standards for all new and upgraded play and open spaces and will support the management and maintenance of these spaces over the next 10 years.

-BE SAFE, ACCESSIBLE AND INCLUSIVE
+PRINCIPLE 01 BE SAFE, ACCESSIBLE AND INCLUSIVE